doc22940/showmd/README.md

 ## Hard-coded example
 You can hard-code a config object called `App` into the HTML file to specify MD content url, links, theme, and more.
+Moreover, the URL endpoint is just a simple HTML document shell you can further modify as needed.
+Specifying these options are hard-coded HTML like `<link>` will also (slightly) decrease the viewer's load time.

 This shows the docs for my [VCC project](https://github.com/rndme/vcc/):